Bohjaangles/minaa-admin/admin-page/demo-script.md

 ## Walkthorugh part 7 - backend

 <!-- Apollo Playground -->
  - JAE - Next we will talk about our backend and the powerful tech stack behind it.
-We're leveraging the strengths of GraphQL to provide a reliable, high-performance backend for our mobile application.
+We're leveraging the strengths of GraphQL to provide an efficient, high-performance backend for our mobile application.

-GraphQL is a query language that allows us to define a data schema and access it from our mobile app.
+GraphQL is a query language that allows us to define a data schema and make targeted queries for information.
 We implement this through Apollo Server, and with Apollo Playground, we can quickly execute our GraphQL queries and view the results.

 <!-- Slide for Prisma (schema) -->
 Our GraphQL API employs Prisma to communicate with our PostgreSQL database.
 Prisma allowed us to quickly iterate and evolve our database and GraphQL resolvers throughout the development process.